Central Railroad of New Jersey: Main initial corridors

 CNJ had its northeastern terminus at Elizabethport, New Jersey.
-In 1864 CNJ extended its railroad across the bay into Bayonne, and north to the Jersey City terminus.
-It had used a succession of bridges over the years, the last being Newark Bay Bridge, demolished in the 1980s.
+In 1864, CNJ extended its railroad across the bay into Bayonne, and north to the Jersey City terminus.
+It used a succession of bridges over the years, the last being Newark Bay Bridge, demolished in the 1980s.

 From Elizabethport, trains went to different corridors.
 One headed towards Elizabeth and Plainfield and points west and southwest.
 The second went south towards Perth Amboy and today's North Jersey Coast Line and different southern New Jersey destinations.
 CNJ operated several trains into Pennsylvania and other points west or south, in association with the RDG.
 B&O also used CNJ tracks for the final approach to Jersey City.
+Trains also headed for Bayonne and Jersey City, as well as toward Newark.